How to Personalise Your Loyalty Program - 6 Great Examples

 Ways to earn points and rewards

-Finally, the loyalty logic of your program should also be customised.
-This means you can personalise the ways to earn points and rewards within your loyalty program.
 Profit from your business partnerships and reward your customers for shopping with your partners.
 Use receipt scanning and award points based on how much your customers spend on your products, no matter in which third-party retailer.
 If you’re trying to grow your brand, you can drive social media following by rewarding loyalty program members for liking your page.
-Alternatively, you can turn bank cards into loyalty cards with our card linking solution - ideal for the financial sector and hospitality.
-The possibilities are endless!

 Top Example: Oliver Bonas

-Oliver Bonas has decided that more personal information of their database is so important they are willing to pay for it - with a gift!
-Incentivising your customers to share more personal data with you is a fantastic strategy that will pay back in the long-term.
-You can never have enough customer insight!
+Oliver Bonas has decided that more personal information in their database is so important they are willing to pay for it - with a gift!
+Incentivising your customers to share more personal data with you is a fantastic strategy that will pay back in the long term.

 Do you know how to personalise a loyalty program now?
 Share this article with your colleagues and get started with personalising your loyalty program!
-Don’t forget we’re here to help if you’re looking to create a top digital loyalty program.
-Get in touch!

 Share this Article

-Kristyna Kroblova
+Kristyna Efferoth

 Marketing Manager